Abhinav271828/pcfg-sae/README.md

 - Trained SAEs are saved in a subdirectory `sae_{i}` (depending on how many SAEs have been saved previously for the same model), which contains a `config.json` with the above arguments and a `model.pth` file.

 # Model Checkpoints
-- `results/scratch/t3m8xzkd`: Model trained on English.
+- `results/scratch/12owob2t`: Model trained on prefix Expr.
+The SAEs are:
+    - 0-215: $\alpha$-regularized sweep.
+Best one 206.
+    - 216-395: $k$-regularized sweep.
+Best one 329.